MatthewL09/telco-classification-project/README.md

     - Review this README.md
     - Libraries used are pandas, matplotlib, Scipy, sklearn, seaborn, and numpy
     - Run telco_final.ipynb
+    - Create a .csv file with the predictions from your ML model of at risk customers

 8. Key Findings and takeaways
-    - Customers who churn pay more per month than the average
+    - Customers who paying more than the average monthly rate are at higher risk of churn
+    - Fiber optic internet service is associated with higher risk of churn
+    - Non autopay plans are at higher risk for churn
+    - Month to month contracts churn more than other long-term contracts
+    - The logistical regression model performed with 80% accuracy compared to the baseline accuracy of 73%
     -